davidmjadams/simpleshapes/content/_index.md

 Over 20 years, I’ve taken products from day zero to successful growth and worked with world-leading companies.
 I have a particular expertise in zero-to-one products and startups.

-This site is where I share lessons and observations along the way, while building real systems — from early-stage startups to scaling production platforms — including product strategy, software engineering, and the practical application of AI and agents.
+This is my space to think out loud and share lessons and observations on product strategy, software engineering, and the practical application of AI and agents.